mstange/samply/samply-api/README.md

 file access.
 It is written in such a way that it can be compiled to WebAssembly, with all file access being mediated via a `FileAndPathHelper` trait.

+Do not use this crate directly unless you have to.
+Instead, use [`wholesym`](https://docs.rs/wholesym), which provides a much more ergonomic Rust API.
+`wholesym` exposes the JSON API functionality via [`SymbolManager::query_json_api`](https://docs.rs/wholesym/latest/wholesym/struct.SymbolManager.html#method.query_json_api).

 ## Example